druce/druce.github.io/aws.md

 - Set up [2-factor authentication](https://aws.amazon.com/iam/details/mfa/).
 Who hasn't had a password compromised?
 With 2FA, if your AWS password gets compromised, you don't lose everything in your account.
 And you don't have someone run up a huge AWS bill mining Bitcoin, or spamming the world.
   - I use the [Google Authenticator](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8) smartphone app
-  - Or, use a hardware key like [Yubikey](http://www.1strategy.com/blog/2018/05/08/lock-down-your-aws-account-with-yubikey/) which is even more secure, doesn't depend on having your phone, Internet access. ([People have hacked code-based 2FA](https://www.csoonline.com/article/3272425/authentication/11-ways-to-hack-2fa.html) by compromising your phone, getting you to enter your code on the Web)
+  - Or, use a hardware key like [Yubikey](http://www.1strategy.com/blog/2018/05/08/lock-down-your-aws-account-with-yubikey/) which is even more secure, doesn't depend on having your phone, Internet access. ([People have hacked code-based 2FA](https://www.csoonline.com/article/3272425/authentication/11-ways-to-hack-2fa.html) by compromising your phone, or getting people to enter their code on the Web)
 - Also, set up [billing alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) so you get notified when your monthly bill exceeds e.g. $50.

 # 1) Create an instance